vaginessa/dns-wiki/FAQ.md

 ### UDP Port 53 is blocked if whitelisting are enabled, why?
 > Please read [this](https://github.com/ukanth/afwall/issues/18).
 It's **disabled by default**.
+Enable DNS from application list will enable this.

 ### How can i show the iptables rules?
 > Via  _iptables -L_ command in apps like [Android Terminal Emulator](https://play.google.com/store/apps/developer?id=Jack+Palevich).
 Most roms already use this.

+Or

+> Via Firewall rules from menu

 ### My Apps can bypass AFWall's whitelist mode before the boot are complete.
 > Please read [#7](https://github.com/ukanth/afwall/issues/7), [#91](https://github.com/ukanth/afwall/issues/91).
 As a workaround you can try to **enable the experimental functions**.